ImSeenOne/angular-tour-of-heroes-ssr/README.md

 # AngularTourOfHeros

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4 with the server-side-rendering functionality enable.
+Just run `npm install` and then `npm run dev:ssr`

 ## Development server